 Under the Florida Act, a shareholder is entitled to inspect and copy, during regular business hours, the articles of incorporation, bylaws, certain board and shareholder resolutions, certain written communications to shareholders, a list of the names and business addresses of the corporation's directors and officers, and the corporation's most recent annual report, if the shareholder gives at least five business days' prior written demand to the corporation.
-In addition, a shareholder of a Florida corporation is entitled to inspect and copy certain other books and records of the corporation during regular business hours if the shareholder gives at least five business days' prior written demand to the corporation and (1) the shareholder's demand is made in good faith and for a proper purpose, (2) the demand describes with particularity its purpose and the records to be inspected or copied and (3) the requested records are directly connected with such purpose.
-The Florida Act also provides that a corporation may deny certain demands for inspection if such demand was made for an improper purpose or if the demanding shareholder has, within two years preceding such demand, sold or offered for sale any list of shareholders of the corporation or any other corporation, has aided or abetted any person in procuring a list of shareholders for such purpose or has improperly used any information secured through any prior examination of the records of the corporation or any other corporation.
+In addition, a shareholder gives at least five business days of the corporation during regular business hours if the shareholder gives at least five business days' prior written demand to the corporation and (1) the shareholder's demand is made in good faith and for a proper purpose, (2) the demand describes with particularity its purpose and the records to be inspected or copied and (3) the requested records are directly connected with such purpose.
+The Florida Act also provides that a corporation may deny certain demands for inspection if such demand was made for an improper purpose or if the demanding shareholder has, within two years preceding such demand, sold or offered for sale any list of shareholders of the corporation or any other corporation, has aided or abetted any person in procuring a list of shareholders for such purpose or has improperly used any information secured through any prior examination of the records of the corporation.